 Director of Community and Client Affairs

-Joshua Townsend specializes in strategic planning, economic growth, governmental affairs, and business relations.
+Joshua Townsend has nearly two decades of experience in public relations, economic growth, governmental affairs, and business strategy.
 He has mentored staffs to be innovative in their community involvement and problem solving abilities, and has cultivated relationships through collaborations with non-profit organizations, local governments and corporate clients – while serving on a number of business organizations’ boards of directors.

 Senior Project Manager